Ray-Di/Ray.Aop/README.md

 }
 ```

-It's important to note that `$invocation->proceed()` doesn't just call the target method directly.
-Instead, it invokes the next interceptor in the chain.
-If there are no more interceptors, it then calls the target method.
-This allows you to apply multiple interceptors to a single method, creating a chain of interceptors that are executed in the order they were bound.
+$invocation->proceed() invokes the next interceptor in the chain.
+If no more interceptors are present, it calls the target method.
+This chaining allows multiple interceptors for a single method, executing in the order bound.

-For example, if you have bound interceptors A, B, and C to a method, the execution flow would be:
+Example execution flow for interceptors A, B, and C:

 1. Interceptor A (before)
 2. Interceptor B (before)